developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/setup/index.md

 ![img](../../images/getting-started/setup/BluetoothDeploy.png)

 &#53;.
-When the transfer is complete, tap 'Yes' on the device to save the file.
+When the transfer is complete, tap "Yes" on the device to save the file.

 &#54;.
 Using the File Explorer app, navigate to and execute the runtime to unpackage its files and directories.